through meaningful worship, scriptural study, powerful prayer, and intentional discipleship.

 Want to worship with us?

-8:45: Contemporary service of worship and praise in the Christian Life Center
+8:45: Contemporary worship in the Christian Life Center